 Michelle Belanger, M.Ed.
 Program Coordinator

 Hello, I was born and raised in Portland, Maine.
 I love that I get to work with such a smart, dedicated group of professionals.
 I have been in the Early Childhood field since 1998 and have worked my way through an Associate's degree at SMTC (yes, it was still SMTC then), a bachelor's degree from UMF and graduated with my Master's degree in Special Education with a concentration in Early Intervention, Birth through 5 from the University of Maine.
 I have been at YFO since January 2009.
-I live in Old Orchard Beach with my husband, two dogs and 7 chickens.
+I live in Old Orchard Beach with my husband, and our son Oliver, two dogs and 6 chickens.
 I volunteer in dog rescue and enjoy reading, kayaking and camping in my free time.

 PRESCHOOL (3.5 to 5 year olds)